Carnival in Goa: Parade

 The parade usually begins on Fat Saturday evening with a procession headed by King Momo.
-In 2021 the King Momo for the Goa Carnival was Mr. Sixtus Eric Dias from Candolim.
 Balloons, horse-drawn carriages, decorated bullock carts and elaborate floats are the highlights of the parade.
 The festivities during Goa Carnival include dancing troupes, revelers wearing masks and costumes, live music, sports competitions, floats and parades, and food and drinking.

 Dates

-In 2022, the festival was celebrated from 26 February – 1 March.
+In 2024, the festival was celebrated from 10 February – 13 February.
 In the urban areas, individual float parades were held in the Goan cities and towns of Panjim, Margao, Vasco and Mapusa.